May 27, 2023

 The South Korean government plans to levy a 20% tax on income from cryptocurrency transactions.

-This change has reportedly causedthe assumption among Korean experts that under the new rules, profits from cryptocurrency trading will be considered as “other incomes”, and not as “capital gains”.
+This change reportedly causedSpeculation among Korean experts is that under the new rules, profits derived from cryptocurrency trading will be treated as “other income” rather than “capital gains.”

-Note that “other income” in Korea is taxed at 20% to 40% of income, while the remaining 60% is tax deductible.
+Note that “other income” in Korea is taxed at 20% on 40% of income, while the remaining 60% is tax-free.

-It is reported that after the Korean tax authority approves the class to which crypto transactions belong, it will be allowed to immediately tax cryptocurrency profits.
+Reportedly, once the Korean tax authority approves the class to which crypto transactions fall, it will be allowed to immediately tax crypto profits.

-Recall, recently, the country's authorities ordered the Bithumb exchange to pay an income tax worth more than $ 69 million to the budget.
-However, the management of the exchange appealed to the court, with the intention to annul the tax.
+Let us remind you that recently the country’s authorities obliged the Bithumb exchange to pay income tax to the budget in the amount of more than $69 million.
+However, the management of the exchange went to court with the intention of canceling the tax.